 Buy or Make the Hat

 The hat worn by soldiers, called a "forage cap," can be a challenge to make.
-If you need several, you can purchase a forage cap pattern on Etsy for about $15 and make it in fabric to match the rest of the uniform.
+If you need several, you can purchase a forage cap pattern at Patterns of Time for about $15 and make it in fabric to match the rest of the uniform.

 Make Civil War-Era Costumes for Women

 Women had an important role in the Civil War, serving as nurses, laundresses, and cooks.
 They also sewed uniforms and prepared bandages, and back at home, many women provided essential emotional support.
 The appropriate costume for a woman will depend a great deal on her role in the conflict, but these tips can help you create the perfect look.